wp-plugins/tdo-mini-forms/Readme.txt

 * Added a message to the Form Creator to indicate if a the Form Hacker has been enabled and will prevent changes to form.
 * Forms to edit posts and pages

-= v0.12.7: 13th Feb 2009 =
+= 0.12.7 =
 * Form Hacker did not use FORMID so when you copied a form, it would break
 * Updated widget classes (may "break" existing forms)
 * Added a "link" to the Auto Respond Email widget that allows users to set a custom field on a post.
 Can be used to verify if the user email is valid.
 * Fixed critical Windows host bug that would attempt to delete root drive.
 The add_post_meta Wordpress function would strip back slashes out of input and basically feck up the Windows path.
 Now the path name is "protected" before being passed to add_post_meta.
-*Fixed post queuing.
+* Fixed post queuing.
 This was broken in two ways.
 The date/time calculation was wrong and now has been updated based on generousily donated code from [Adam Selvidge]( http://www.myconfinedspace.com/ ).
 Second a change in Wordpress 2.7 meant that setting the future status was being ignored when the post was being published.

-= v0.12.6: 17th Decemeber 2008 =
+= 0.12.6 =
 * Hopefully, finally fixed additionally slashes being added to the content.
 * Bug with 2.5 and breaking wp-comments.php file
 * Bug with file uploads and accidentially displaying an error when no error exists and therefore causing the form to break.